sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 GMs should particularly try to improve their ability to listen for signals.
 Tell players about the content you added last session in response to a signal you got from them.
+Ask what signals you missed.

+### Give Notes

 Look at your Touchstone List.
-Are you still playing the setting and the themes and tones you all wanted when you started?
+Is the group playing the setting and the themes and tones you all wanted when you started?
+Use this either to re-focus player decision-making, or to discard / add titles on your Touchstone List.

-### Give Notes
+If the players are consistently mis-interpreting a rule or forgetting to use rules when they have an opportunity, now is the time to call those out and answer their questions.

-Beyond what you may have in mind, here is a note to give to new players at the beginning of their second session.
+New players may especially benefit by being reminded about *creating advantages* at the beginning of their second session.

-After session 1, your players will be realizing that they fail often, maybe more than they'd like.
-This is a good time to talk about the odds with your players and particularly to discuss generating advantages.
+After session 1, the players may be realizing that they fail often -- more than they'd like.
+Take the opportunity to talk about the odds, and what a player can do to improve them.

 Some psychological studies have shown that odds feel "fair" only when players get wins 60% of the time.
 Now look at the Deckahedron